Grand Illusion Cinema: Relocation

 In April 2023, the owner of the building announced that the site was for sale and despite an active lease.
-By late 2024 it was announced that the buildings new landlord declined to renew the cinema's lease in February 2025.
-The last public screening at the 1403 NE 50th St. location was at 10:00PM on January 31, 2025 where a 35mm print of Stuart Gordon's 1985 film Re-Animator was projected.
+By late 2024 it was announced that the building's new landlord declined to renew the cinema's lease in February 2025.
+The last public screening at the 1403 NE 50th St. location was at 10:00 pm on January 31, 2025, where a 35mm print of Stuart Gordon's 1985 film Re-Animator was projected.
 By the end of March 2025 the cinema would have completely vacated the original building with no new location yet announced.
 In the interim before moving into a new location, regular pop-up events at the Northwest Film Forum and elsewhere are being held.
+On September 22, 2026, it was announced that the Grand Illusion Cinema would take over the three-screen Varsity Theatre, which had closed its doors in the University District on January 15, 2026.
+The cinema signed a 10-year lease with plans to reopen the venue in late November or early December 2026.